hlovatt/tag2ver/README.md

 biased to finding and reporting an error before attempting any actions.

-The whole program is in the single file, ``tag2ver.py``, (without any dependencies outside Python3.6+) and therefore this file alone can be copied to install the utility.
+The whole program is in the single file, ``tag2ver.py``, (without any dependencies outside Python itself) and therefore ``tag2ver.py`` alone can be copied to install the utility.

 Alternatively::